open-horizon/open-horizon.github.io/docs/installing/fdo.md

 * A docker image of of the FDO Owner service (those that run on the {{site.data.keyword.edge_notm}} management hub).
 * An `hzn fdo voucher` sub-command to import one or more ownership vouchers into Owner service.
 (An ownership voucher is a file that the device manufacturer gives to the purchaser (owner) along with the physical device.)
 * A sample script called `start-mfg.sh` to start the development manufacturing service so that the ownership voucher can be extended to the user to enable them to run through the FDO-enabling steps on a Virtual Machine (VM) device that a device manufacturer would run on a physical device.
 This allows you to try out the FDO process with your Horizon instance before purchasing FDO-enabled devices.
+* A sample script called start-rv.sh that you use to set up a development version of the FDO Rendezvous server.
+The script creates an environment where you can test the Rendezvous server and simulate the FDO onboarding process.
+You can also test the voucher exchange process for the device ownership transfer before you deploy FDO-enabled devices.
+To download the start-rv.sh script, see FDO support (https://github.com/open-horizon/FDO-support/blob/main/sample-rv/start-rv.sh).
 * A REST API that authenticates users through the Horizon Exchange and enables importing and querying ownership vouchers.

 **Note**: FDO only supports edge devices, not edge clusters.